February 1912 Edmonton municipal election

+Creating a change in the normal pattern of autumn elections, Edmonton held a municipal election in February 1912 following the amalgamation of the cities of Strathcona and Edmonton.
+An unusually large number of city councillors and public school board trustees were elected at this time.

 On September 27, 1911, the voters of Edmonton approved by plebiscite the amalgamation of Edmonton with Strathcona.
 A majority of Strathcona voters also voted in favour of amalgamation.

-Amalgamation was effected February 1, 1912.
+Amalgamation came into effect on February 1, 1912.
 In anticipation of this, no election was held December 11, 1911 as would normally have been required (municipal elections in Edmonton at the time being held the second Monday of every December).
-Instead, elections were fixed for February 16, 1912.
+Instead, an elections was scheduled for February 16, 1912.

 A cartoon appearing in the Edmonton Bulletin on the morning of the election, depicting George S. Armstrong and B.J.
 Saunders vying for the mayoralty.

 Positions to be elected

 With the amalgamation, Council's size was increased by two members, bringing the total number of aldermen to ten.
 No wards were used.
 The councillors were elected at-large. and all ten positions were filled at the same time in February 1912.

 Plurality block voting was used, with each voter casting up to ten votes.
 Due to a clause in the amalgamation agreement, in this election (and in each council hereafter to 1960) at least two of the elected councillors were required to come from the south side of the North Saskatchewan River.

 In order to re-establish staggered terms for aldermen, the five most-popular of the aldermen elected in this election, (Henry Douglas, Charles Gowan, John Tipton, John Lundy, and Thomas J. Walsh), were elected to two-year terms, and the next five to one-year terms.
 The exception being that the most-popular southside candidate was elected to a two-year term and the least-popular of the elected southside candidates was elected to a one-year term.
 McInnis and Gowan, who were elected in February 1912, resigned in May, occasioning two by-elections in June.

-In addition to electing city council, the February 1912 elections also elected the entirety of the seven-member board of trustees for the public school district (four members - Walter Ramsey, B H Nichols, Samuel Barnes, and Frank Crang - to two-year terms, three others to one-year terms) and three of five members of the board of trustees for the separate school division (Wilfrid Gariépy and Milton Martin having been elected to two-year terms in 1910).
+In addition to electing city council, the February 1912 elections also elected the entirety of the seven-member board of trustees for the public school district (four members - Walter Ramsey, Bessie Nichols (the first woman to serve on a government body in Edmonton), Samuel Barnes, and Frank Crang - to two-year terms, three others to one-year terms) and three of five members of the board of trustees for the separate school board (Wilfrid Gariépy and Milton Martin having been elected to two-year terms in 1910).